Missing a meniscus? No need to miss out on an active life.

-What the study found is that, even when they had arthritis at the time of the cartilage repair and meniscus replacement, over three quarters of these athletes were able recover well enough to get back to sports, for up to 15 years.
+What the study found is that, even when they had arthritis at the time of the cartilage repair and meniscus replacement, over three-quarters of these athletes were able to recover well enough to get back to sports, for up to 15 years.

 The data is novel because the traditional thinking has been that first, articular cartilage, the bearing surface of the joint cannot be repaired since it has no blood supply and few cells and second, the meniscus cartilage, the fibrous shock absorber in the knee, cannot be replaced in a damaged knee because the rough surfaces would cause it to fail.

 The common belief is that if you lose your meniscus because of a bad injury and consequently develop osteoarthritis, then there is not much to be done for you except an eventual total knee replacement.

 This thinking has led millions of people to live with knee pain and wait until they are old enough to get a knee replacement.
 However, it is just these people, on average 48 years old (ranging from 14yrs to 72 yrs), who present to doctors’ offices saying, “Doc, isn’t there just a shock absorber you can put in my knee?
 I want to run and play tennis.
 I am not ready for a knee replacement.”